-In the heat of summer, Kapha-predominant folks may have a challenging time getting off the couch and leaving the cozy comforts of their air-conditioned homes.
-Due to the qualities of stable, heavy, and dense, a Kapha-predominant person tends to be more of a homebody.
-They are not as prone to the travel bug as Vata and Pitta types.
+In the heat of summer, Kapha dominant folks may have a challenging time getting off the couch and leaving the cozy comforts of their air-conditioned homes.
+The Kapha person tends to be more of a homebody, and not as prone to the travel bug as Vata and Pitta types.

 The effects of eating on vacation can trigger Kapha aggravation.
 Road trips and vacations often lay out a new smorgasbord of tempting and tasty foods.
 Part of the fun of being on vacation is to treat ourselves and indulge in foods not regularly eaten.
 However, over-indulging creates problems.
 Overeating fried foods at family reunions and rich entrées at four-star restaurants can stress Kapha dosha in the digestive system and sinuses.

 Kledaka Kapha can also be imbalanced by eating too many Coney Island chili hot dogs or drinking too many cocktails.
 In this case, one can experience nausea or vomiting due to Kledaka Kapha getting burned up by the hot, penetrating qualities of spicy food and alcohol.

 In balance, Tarpaka Kapha (another subdosha) in the sinuses provides protective lubrication.
 When increased by too many sweet, sour, and heavy foods, Kapha in the nose and throat becomes sticky and dense, causing excess phlegm.
 Cocktail hours with appetizers followed by a big, heavy meal, and then a sweet dessert, are common indulgences when on vacation and can cause congestion in the sinuses.

 Nothing can ruin a vacation like an upset stomach or upper respiratory congestion.
 So knowing how to balance Kapha in the stomach and lungs is important.